Designing Shotokans

 These shotos are meant to be alternate universe counterparts, with their earliest versions being identical child fighters that both used the same sprites, with some color-palette-swapping to change their outfit colors.

-The kid', with placeholder colors to be swapped later for each shoto.
+The 'kid', with placeholder colors to be swapped later for each shoto.
 Don’t laugh at my colors, I have the strength and fighting spirit of two children!!

 When I later looked at all the playable characters in Data East’s “Fighter’s History” franchise, I was amazed at how much their Ryoko Kano girl fit the vibe I was looking for.
 Unfortunately, our own plucky karate kid’s design called for a more… Street Fighter 1 level of quality.